RetroAchievements/docs/docs/general/teams/devquest-team.md

    - Click on the command dots (far right at time of writing) and select Award
    - Enter the developer's name and submit
 5. **Log**
-   - Enter all actions taken in the #devquest-logs channel on discord.
+   - Enter all actions taken in the #DevQuest-logs channel on discord.

 ### Which Quests can "Stack" ?